tkhq/docs/docs/passkeys/options.md

 #### `userVerification`

 This flag defaults to "preferred" and referred to authentication mechanisms on the authenticator itself.
-If this is set to "required", the browser will prompt the user to create a PIN for their yubikey.
+If this is set to "required", the browser will prompt the user to create a PIN for their security key.
 We recommend setting this to "discouraged" or "preferred" to maximize compatibility (some authenticators do not support user verification).

 ## Authentication options

 Mozilla's documentation on authentication options can be found here: [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/CredentialsContainer/get).
-Luckily there are fewer authentication options than registration!
+Luckily there are fewer authentication options than registration.

 ### `challenge`